Benefits Of Doing Havan

-5. Mantras sound energy is very good for eardrums.
+5. Mantras sound energy is very good for the eardrums.

 6. Reduction in the bacterial count where Havan is performed.

-8. Carbon dioxide in small quantities gets mixed with aromatic vapors and act as a cerebral stimulant.
+8. Carbon dioxide in small quantities gets mixed with aromatic vapors and acts as a cerebral stimulant.

 9. Yagna’s ash as an effective fertilizer.